Opening Remarks and Workshop Goals

 Organizers introduce the DT-IV scope, the agent-to-system framing, and the central question of how digital twins can support trustworthy intelligent-vehicle development and transportation operations.

-Informal networking and transition to visual twin and perception-focused talks.
+Informal networking and transition to the final morning technical talk.

 Open networking period.